eddiewebb/json-resume/src/content/_index.md

 - rss
 - json
 ---
-**Head of Solutions Engineering @ [CircleCI](https://circleci.com)**
+**Global Sr. Director of Field Engineering @ [CircleCI](https://circleci.com)**

-Previously the Head of Software Delivery Platforms at a Fortune 100 insurer, Eddie Webbinaro has spent the last 15 years working in the convergence of Agile, CI/CD, DevOps, and ITSM.
-Eddie currently leads CircleCI’s global Solutions Engineering teams, helping small startups and highly regulated organizations adopt the culture, tooling, and training to elevate trust and accelerate delivery.
+Previously the Global Director for Enterprise Software Delivery Platforms at a Fortune 100 insurer, Eddie Webbinaro has spent the last 15 years working in the convergence of Agile, CI/CD, DevOps, and ITSM.
+Eddie currently leads CircleCI’s global Field Engineering teams, helping small startups and highly regulated organizations adopt the culture, tooling, and training to elevate trust and accelerate delivery.

+Enabling software teams with the confidence to move quickly without negatively impacting business operations.
+(Move fast and break things is dead.)

 This site was generated using [HUGO](https://gohugo.io/) from an [open source theme](https://github.com/eddiewebb/hugo-resume) via a [CircleCI pipeline](https://circleci.com/gh/eddiewebb/json-resume).